6 Best Ecommerce Platforms for Small Businesses in 2023

 This article is part of a larger series on Retail Management.

 The best ecommerce platforms offer a powerful website builder on the frontend with detailed order management tools, sales and product features, and marketing solutions on the backend.
-For small businesses, the ecommerce website builder also needs to be easy to set up and maintain at an affordable price.
+For small businesses, the ecommerce website builder must also be easy to set up and maintain at an affordable price.

 Based on our extensive research, the best ecommerce platforms for small businesses are: